 - Number: You can define up to 20 feeding times per day. - Type: Designate this feeding time as one of the following: - Female or Male.
 When defined as Female or Male, only those augers whose feed type matches this definition will add feed to the mixture.
 For example, if Number 1 is defined as Male, any auger defined as Female will not add feed at this time.
 However, an auger defined as Both will add feed.
 (Augers are defined in Scale > Silo/Auger Layout> Feed Type) - None: This option disables a feeding time, while saving the feeding time's definitions.
-When defined as None, you cannot edit that line's parameters. - Erase: This option erases any parameter definitions for that number. - Silo Augers (%): Under each auger, enter the percentage of feed that each silo provides.
-The default auger automatically adjusts its percentage as you define each auger's percentage. - In a line designated as Male or Female, you can only change the percentages of those augers matching the definition (or an auger defined as Both). - For example: If the line is defined as male, only augers defined as Male or Both can add feed.
+When defined as None, you cannot edit that line's parameters. - o Erase: This option erases any parameter definitions for that number. - Silo Augers (%): Under each auger, enter the percentage of feed that each silo provides.
+The default auger automatically adjusts its percentage as you define each auger's percentage. - o In a line designated as Male or Female, you can only change the percentages of those augers matching the definition (or an auger defined as Both). - For example: If the line is defined as male, only augers defined as Male or Both can add feed.
 The cursor will automatically skip over any auger not matching the line definition. - Augers defined as None do not add feed. - Inter.
 Hopper Auger: This parameter is read-only.
 If one auger is defined is defined, 1 appears.
-If two augers are defined, either one or two can appear. - If there is one auger line, this line can feed males or females (up to 24 valves). - Valves 1 16 are female, - Valves 17 24 are male (see Figure 31) - If there are two auger lines: - The Intermediate Hopper Auger 1 is mapped to the female line hoppers. - The Intermediate Hopper Auger 2 is mapped to the male line hoppers. - Line Hopper Valves: Define the amount of feed that each feeding station receives. - 14.
-If required, set the help options.
+If two augers are defined, either one or two can appear. - o If there is one auger line, this line can feed males or females (up to 24 valves). - Valves 1 16 are female, - Valves 17 24 are male (see Figure 29) - o If there are two auger lines: - The Intermediate Hopper Auger 1 is mapped to the female line hoppers. - The Intermediate Hopper Auger 2 is mapped to the male line hoppers.